Law Office of

 Criminal Defense Attorney David Dastrup negotiated in judge’s chambers for nothing less than a dismissal.
 However, this was not based upon our car not having any damage except that it related to our client not knowing that there was an accident.
 Thus, we had the judge agree to ultimately dismiss this case.
 This saved our client from a conviction, meaning no jail, no license suspension, and no DMV points.

 This is a valid legal defense because knowledge that there was an accident is essential element to the crime of hit and run.
 However, this is different than stopping but the other person says they are fine so then you leave.
 The other person cannot give you permission to leave.
 You could confirm that there was not an accident, but you should probably gather some proof of this, like photos, video, as in any type of accident.

 It is not uncommon for a driver in an over-sized truck, a commercial driver in a tractor trailer, for example, to not feel a small hit, and this might be a compelling argument.
-We had a case at a Justice Center in Orange County, where the driver of a large truck did not know he hit a hanging over light pole.
+We had a case at the West Justice Center in Orange County, where the driver of a large truck did not know he hit an over-hanging light pole.
 A local store owner reported observing the damage to the pole.
 Fortunately, we were able to use these facts to defend our client successful to avoid a criminal conviction.

 “I went back and talked to the driver and the police.”

-Once you leave, even if you comeback, the crime has allegedly occurred, at least sufficiently for probably cause to cite or arrest you, and for the prosecutor to file charges.
+Once you leave, even if you comeback, the crime has allegedly already occurred, at least sufficiently for probably cause to cite or arrest you, and for the prosecutor to file charges.
 This does not mean you will be convicted, and it does help so that your attorney can get your case dismissed or resolved favorably.